Savannah Uber/Lyft Accident Lawyers

 Ridesharing services such as Uber and Lyft have allowed Georgians more flexibility and convenience in the way they travel.
 However, an accident involving a ridesharing driver can present unique problems that lead to financial burdens for those involved.
-If you or a loved one recently suffered harm in an accident with a rideshare, you need the experience of a Savannah car accident attorney.
-Contact the Savannah firm of Butler Prather LLP to schedule a free case evaluation.
+If you or a loved one recently suffered harm in an accident with a rideshare, you need the experience of a Savannah car accident lawyer.
+Contact the Savannah firm of Butler Prather LLP at (706) 322-1990 to schedule a free case evaluation.

 Our Georgia car accident attorneys can handle the complexities of your case for a few reasons.